cberner/redb/docs/design.md

    2. If it is updated, then we must verify that the transaction was completely written, or roll it back:
       1. If none of the transaction data was written, we will detect that the transaction id is older, and roll it back
       2. If some, but not all was written, then the checksum verification will fail, and it will be rolled back.

+## 2-phase durable commits (2PC)
+A 2-phase commit strategy can also be used which mitigates a theoretical attack when handling malicious data and when the attacker has high degree of control over the redb process (see below).
+First, data is written to a new copy of the btree, second an `fsync` is performed, finally the byte controlling which copy of the btree is the primary is flipped and a second `fsync` is performed.

 ### Security of 1PC+C
 Given that the 1PC+C commit strategy relies on a non-cyptographic checksum (XXH3) there is, at least in theory, a way to attack it.